paulhibbitts/test-docsify-this/docs/README.md

 **font-family**
 Set a custom font for your standalone pages with the optional **font-family** parameter, for example https://paulhibbitts.github.io/test-docsify-this?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main/docs&homepage=resources.md&font-family=Helvetica,Arial,sans-serif.
 This parameter can be particularly valuable when trying to better match the visual presentation of embedded content with your destination platform.
 Please note to use fonts with spaces in their names they must be [encoded](https://meyerweb.com/eric/tools/dencoder/), so "Courier New" would be "Courier%20New".

+**font-size**
+Set a custom font size for your standalone pages with the optional **font-size** parameter, for example https://docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main/docs&homepage=resources.md&font-size=1.
+This parameter can be particularly valuable when trying to better match the visual presentation of embedded content with your destination platform.
+Please note the font size is set in [REM units](https://www.freecodecamp.org/news/what-is-rem-in-css/).

 **hide-credits**
 Hide the credits usually shown at the bottom of every rendered Docsify-This page, for example https://paulhibbitts.github.io/test-docsify-this?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main/docs&homepage=resources.md&hide-credits=true.